• Skip to Content

 AS.030.102.
 Introductory Chemistry II.
 3 Credits.

 Continuation of AS.030.101 emphasizing chemical kinetics, chemical bonding.
 Topics: energy levels and wave functions for particle-in-a-box and hydrogen atom and approximate wave functions for molecules including introduction to hybrid orbitals.
-Note: Appropriate adjusting caps should be used to ensure both sections are approximately the same size
+Course is offered in Spring and Summer terms only.

 AS.030.103.
 Applied Chemical Equilibrium and Reactivity w/lab.
 4 Credits.